MITgcm/MITgcm/doc/autodiff/autodiff.rst

 Adjoint code generation using OpenAD
 ====================================

-**IMPORTANT NOTE:** As OpenAD is not longer maintained (latest OpenAD snapshot at Argone National Lab was from March 2014), MITgcm stopped to support OpenAD interface after ``checkpoint69o`` tag (from July 2026).
-In case you need to use OpenAD for a specific application, please use the last OpenAD supported
+**IMPORTANT NOTE:** As OpenAD is no longer maintained (latest OpenAD snapshot at Argonne National Lab was from March 2014), MITgcm stopped supporting the OpenAD interface after the ``checkpoint69o`` tag (from July 2026).
+In case you need to use OpenAD for a specific application, please use the last OpenAD supported code:
-code:

 ::